ukijs/uki/README.md

 # Why another framework?
 I rolled this together after lots of frustration with existing MVC frameworks.
 Among these frustrations:
-- Limited vision; frameworks often constrain what a web app can even be
+- Nasty build processes (e.g. webpack) that aren't really needed now that native ES6 imports are a thing.
+"Loading stuff is hard" shouldn't be a reason to [make web development suck](https://hackernoon.com/how-it-feels-to-learn-javascript-in-2016-d3a717dd577f).
-- Cryptic, non-existent, or duplicate forms of documentation (some of which is out of date)
+- Introducing non-standard syntax that you have to learn beyond what the browser already does natively—and in some cases, *re-learning* new variants of existing syntax that are subtly different (React, I'm looking at you).
 - Non-optional philosophies—they have kool-aid, and make you drink it
 - Incompatibility with other frameworks / libraries (e.g. d3.js) that don't
   subscribe to those philosophies
-- Nasty build processes (e.g. webpack) that aren't really needed now that native ES6 imports are a thing.
-"Loading stuff is hard" shouldn't be a reason to [make web development suck](https://hackernoon.com/how-it-feels-to-learn-javascript-in-2016-d3a717dd577f).
+- Cryptic, non-existent, or duplicate forms of documentation (some of which is out of date)
-- Introducing non-standard syntax that you have to learn beyond what the browser already does natively—and in some cases, *re-learning* new variants of existing syntax that are subtly different (React, I'm looking at you) ... and all this, only to help you do some simple things.
+... and all this, only to help you do some simple things.

-I don't claim this is better than anything else out there.
+This isn't necessarily better than anything else out there.
 But if any of these things sound appealing, maybe it's worth trying out:

 - No build process required.
-Use native Javascript + HTML + CSS however you want
+Use native Javascript + HTML + CSS however you want.
+This also means that new people on your team can contribute meaningfully, and *not even be aware* that parts of the page use a framework
 - Simplifies some of the issues of loading / fetching Javascript and non-Javascript resources (e.g. CSV files, API calls, CSS stylesheets, SVG templates) in a way that gives you more control over directory structures,